DeanDodds/MilestoneProject2/README.md

 I have also tested it on a range of devices such as:
   * Iphone 12
-  * samsung s21
+  * Samsung s21
-  * Apple mac Laptop
+  * Apple Mac Laptop
   * Windows Desktop
   * Huawei T10 tablet

-I have used the Chrome developer tools to test responsiveness on different device simulations
+I have used the Chrome developer tools to test responsiveness on different device simulations.

-I have used my website to score my snooker games and fixed any bugs that occured i also asked my friends to use it during there games and report any problems
+I have used my website to score my snooker games and fixed any bugs that occured, I also asked my friends to use it during their games and report any problems.

 ## Bugs<id href="bugs">

 ### bugs found and fixed
-- background image does not load on the live website - fix found on Stackoverflow<a href="https://stackoverflow.com/questions/41607049/background-images-not-showing-on-github-pages-for-website"></a>
+- Background image does not load on the live website - fix found on Stackoverflow<a href="https://stackoverflow.com/questions/41607049/background-images-not-showing-on-github-pages-for-website"></a>
-- settings form required attribute not working - fixed by stopping the hidden class being applted if the feilds were empty this then allowed the
+- Settings form required attribute not working - fixed by stopping the hidden class being applied if the feilds were empty.

 ### known bugs
-- when the end of break button pressed the score difference displays incorrectly
+- When the end of break button is pressed the score difference displays incorrectly.

 ----
 # 6. Credits <a id="credits"></a>